mohak92/liri-node-app/README.md

 ## Installation

-Use the node package manager to install foobar.
+Use the node package manager to install dependencies.

 ```bash
 npm install